rubenbe/opensoho/README.md

 * Set the `Server URL` and the `Shared secret` only.
 * Optionally lower the `Update Interval` to 30 seconds for faster updates.
 * OpenWISP monitoring cannot be configure through Luci.
-Shorten its update interval to make the monitoring behave snappier.
+Shorten its update interval to make the monitoring behave correctly.
 ```
 uci set openwisp-monitoring.monitoring.interval='15'
 ```

+It is highly recommended to enable monitoring, since OpenSOHO will deduce a lot of the current OpenWRT settings and fill them in for easy configuration.

 ## Configure OpenSOHO